playframework/playframework/documentation/manual/scalaGuide/advanced/http/ScalaHttpFilters.md

 The `nextFilter` parameter represents the next action in the filter chain.
 Invoking it will cause the action to be invoked.
 In most cases you will probably want to invoke this at some point in your future.
 You may decide to not invoke it if for some reason you want to block the request.

 We save a timestamp before invoking the next filter in the chain.
-Invoking the next filter returns a `Future[SimpleResult]` that will redeemed eventually.
+Invoking the next filter returns a `Future[Result]` that will redeemed eventually.
 Take a look at the [[Handling asynchronous results|ScalaAsync]] chapter for more details on asynchronous results.
-We then manipulate the `SimpleResult` in the `Future` by calling the `map` method with a closure that takes a `SimpleResult`.
+We then manipulate the `Result` in the `Future` by calling the `map` method with a closure that takes a `Result`.
 We calculate the time it took for the request, log it and send it back to the client in the response headers by calling `result.withHeaders("Request-Time" -> requestTime.toString)`.

 ### A more concise syntax